t-tozatto/android_bootcamp_xpe/README.md

-# android_bootcamp_xpe
+# Android Bootcamp in XPE
-Android/Kotlin project for XPE bootcamp
+Examples made in module 1 classes